Understand net unrealized appreciation (NUA) tax strategies

 How does NUA work?

 The securities are then held in a nonqualified brokerage account and any gains, either while the securities were in plan or after the securities were distributed from the plan, are not taxed until you sell them.
-Any dividends you earn are taxable when they are paid, and are potentially eligible for special tax rates that apply for qualified dividend income.
+Any dividends you earn are taxable when they are paid, and can be eligible for special tax rates that apply for qualified dividend income.
 When you sell the securities, you will pay taxes at the long-term capital gains rate on any net unrealized appreciation and the applicable short or long-term capital gains rate on any additional appreciation since distribution.
 The applicable capital gains rate on any additional appreciation depends on the holding period after the distribution from the retirement plan.
 The advantage to the strategy is the difference between the ordinary income rate and the long-term capital gains rate on any net unrealized appreciation that exists when you sell the securities.

 NUA tax treatment benefits and considerations comparison